gto76/python-cheatsheet/README.md

 * **Recursion depth is limited to 1000 by default.
 To increase it use `'sys.setrecursionlimit(<depth>)'`.**

 ### Parametrized Decorator
+**A decorator that accepts arguments and returns a normal decorator that accepts a function.**
 ```python
 from functools import wraps